 Effectively done, team building can increase collaboration, build trust, reduce conflict, and encourage communication.
 For corporate teams that are looking for ways to maximize their talent, these activities can improve the bottom line, engage employees and foster a positive corporate culture.

 Strong teams lead to a stronger company, which leads to enhanced customer care and higher profits.
-If you want to improve the culture of your company, want to maintain a positive culture, or simply want to improve your customer relations, team building is one of the most successful methods you can use.
+If you want to improve the culture of your company, want to maintain a positive culture, or simply want to improve your customer relations, team building is one of the most successful methods

 WHEN SHOULD TEAM BUILDING ACTIVITIES TAKE PLACE?